DemeSzabolcs/SBD.ContentInsights/README.md

  - **Content Quality & Lifecycle**

 #### Content Overview
-This dashboard consist of three parts:
+This dashboard consists of three parts:
  - **Document count by Document Types**: Bar chart representation of the document counts by doucment types.
  You can hide different types by clicking on them, and reveal all by clicking on "*Reset*".
  - **Document count by Document Status**: Pie chart representation of the document counts by document statuses.